LemuelKL/COMP3278-G26/README.md

 ### VueJS and Quasar

-To proceed you need NodeJS, NPM, and Quasar CLI installed.
+To proceed you need NodeJS, NPM, and Quasar CLI (optional) installed.

 Then, under `/app`, install the packages:
 ```bash